alphagov/govuk-design-guide/docs/index.md

 ---
 homepage: true
 layout: homepage
-title: The one-stop shop for designers working in the GOV.UK Programme
+title: A design library for designers working on GOV.UK
 description: Use this design library to learn about all the frontend templates and components that make-up GOV.UK.
 ---
 <div class="govuk-grid-row">